michalk-k/Home-Assistant-TimscaleDB/README.md

 LTSS is the Home Assistant's custom component.
 It can be installed by HACS.
 Installation instructions are available in [project Github](https://github.com/freol35241/ltss?tab=readme-ov-file#installation).

 LTSS writes all data into a single table: `public.ltss` (without option to change).
-In the article, the table will be referenced just as `ltss` since schema `public` usually doesn't need to be explicitly referenced.
+In the article, the table will be referenced just as `ltss` since the schema `public` usually doesn't need to be explicitly referenced.

-During start, the LTSS checks the existence of `ltss` table.
+During start, the LTSS checks the existence of the `ltss` table.
 If it doesn't exist.
-It also tries to add `postgis` extension to the database.
+It also tries to add the `postgis` extension to the database.
 For the latter operation, it requires superuser privileges.
 But as you remember, we have already installed it.

 Once LTSS is installed, configure it to publish all needed sensors to TimescaleDB.